remotion-dev/remotion/packages/docs/docs/lambda/cli/quotas.md

 ```

 :::note
 This only works for AWS Root accounts, not the children of an organization.
+You can still request an increase via the console.
 :::

 ### `--region`